Installation manual Zivver OWA add-in

 Allow pop-ups in Edge/Chrome

-Allow pop-ups in the browser for these exact URL’s.
+Allow pop-ups in the browser for the exact URLs listed below.
 Read more about PopupsAllowedForUrls in Edge (this setting is identical in Chrome).

 • [*.]office.com